Overview

 Partial deduplication allows you to specify certain fields (fingerprint fields) that are used to identify similar alerts.
 Alerts with matching values in these specified fields are considered duplicates and are grouped together.
 This method is flexible and allows for fine-tuned control over how alerts are deduplicated.

 Every provider integrated with Keep comes with pre-built partial deduplication rule tailored to that provider’s specific alert format and common use cases.
-The default fingerprint fields defined using FINGERPRINT_FIELDS attributes in the provider code (e.g. datadog provider or gcp monitoring provder).
+The default fingerprint fields defined using FINGERPRINT_FIELDS attributes in the provider code (e.g. datadog provider or gcp monitoring provider).

 Full Deduplication